Facts about Dysautonomia and Filing for Disability

 7) There is no treatment for dysautonomia, though medication is oftentimes found through trial and error, and used to combat specific symptoms.
 Unfortunately, not all medications work for all patients; some medicines that help some patients, may worsen the symptoms for another patient.

-8) Many times dysautonomia will resolve itself within a couple of years, but sometimes it can cause central nervous system degeneration, especially when combined with Parkinsonís disease, Marfan Syndrome, or Ehlers-Danlos Syndrome.
+8) Many times dysautonomia will resolve itself within a couple of years, but sometimes it can cause central nervous system degeneration, especially when combined with Parkinson's disease, Marfan Syndrome, or Ehlers-Danlos Syndrome.
 For some reason, dysautonomia is linked to these three diseases, but medical experts have still not determined how or why.

-Can you qualify for disability benefits with this condition?
+Qualifying for disability benefits with this condition

 Whether or not you qualify for disability and, as a result, are approved for disability benefits will depend entirely on the information obtained from your medical records.
-This includes whatever statements may have been obtained from your treating physician (a doctor who has a history of treating your condition and is, therefore, qualified to comment as to your condition and prognosis).

-It will also depend on the information obtained from your vocational, or work, history if you are an adult, or academic records if you are a minor-age child.
 The important thing to keep in mind is that the social security administration does not award benefits based on simply having a condition, but, instead, will base an approval or denial on the extent to which a condition causes functional limitations.
 Functional limitations can be great enough to make work activity not possible (or, for a child, make it impossible to engage in age-appropriate activities).

 Why are so many disability cases lost at the disability application and reconsideration appeal levels?